-The topic of interest could be an area that the student might like to consider exploring during the dissertation in practice experience; the topic of interest could reflect an issue, concern, program, or practice in the organization that the student would like to explore in more detail, seeking an advanced degree of understanding and possible resolution; or the topic of interest could be designed to expand current knowledge, understanding, and improvement within a specific competency area of leadership.
+Dissertation topics of interest could reflect an issue, concern, program, or practice in the organization that the student would like to explore in more detail, seeking an advanced degree of understanding and possible resolution; or the topic of interest could be designed to expand current knowledge, understanding, and improvement within a specific competency area of leadership.
+Significant effort is made towards the development of Chapter 1 of the dissertation.